Dominic Dromgoole: Career

-Six months after graduating from Cambridge, Dromgoole started working part-time as an assistant director at the Bush Theatre, London.
-In 1990 he became artistic director of the Bush, and stayed there until 1996.
-During this time, he premiered 65 new plays including early works by Billy Roche, Philip Ridley, Catherine Johnson, Sebastian Barry, Jonathan Harvey, Simon Bent, Naomi Wallace, Irvine Welsh, David Harrower, Samuel Adamson and Conor McPherson, and the original production of Helen Edmundson's The Clearing in 1993.
+In 1990 Dromgoole became artistic director of the Bush Theatre, London, and stayed there until 1996.
+During this time, he premiered many new plays, including the original production of Helen Edmundson's The Clearing in 1993, and Samuel Adamson's first play, Clocks and Whistles in 1996, which won rave reviews.

 After a period in charge of new plays for Sir Peter Hall's company at the Old Vic, he ran the Oxford Stage Company from 1999 until 2005.
 His directing credits during this time included Troilus and Cressida, 50 Revolutions, Anton Chekhov's Three Sisters, Rookery Nook by Ben Travers and August Strindberg's Easter.

 In 2005, he took over from Mark Rylance as artistic director of Shakespeare's Globe.
 In 2008, he signed a new three-year contract to continue in the role until 2011.
 At the Globe, he directed Coriolanus and Antony and Cleopatra for the 2006 season, Love's Labour's Lost for the 2007 season, King Lear in 2008, Romeo and Juliet and the new play A New World by Trevor Griffiths in 2009, Henry IV Part I and Henry IV Part II in 2010, a touring production of Hamlet in 2011, Henry V in 2012 and Gabriel by Samuel Adamson with Alison Balson in 2013.
 In January 2014 he directed The Duchess of Malfi, the opening production at the Sam Wanamaker Playhouse (the Globe's indoor counterpart).

 Between these two spaces Dromgoole then went on to direct: Julius Caesar in 2014, The Changeling and Romeo and Juliet again and Measure for Measure in 2015, Pericles and his final production The Tempest in 2016.
-In 2012, he also organised the olympic theatre festival Globe to Globe, where 38 companies from around the world each brought one of Shakespeare's plays staged in their own language to The Globe stage.
+In 2012, he also organised, as part of the 2012 Cultural Olympiad, the theatre festival Globe to Globe, where 38 companies from around the world each brought one of Shakespeare's plays staged in their own language to The Globe stage.
 This inspired the Globe to Globe tour of Hamlet, directed by Dromgoole in 2016, which toured to 197 countries around the world, and is the subject for Dromgoole's second book.
 July 2013, Shakespeare's Globe announced that Dromgoole would leave the post in April 2016.
-He was replaced by Emma Rice Following his departure from the Globe two of his productions, Farinelli and Nell Gwynn transferred to the West End.
+He was replaced by Emma Rice Following his departure from the Globe, two of his productions, Farinelli and Nell Gwynn, transferred to the West End.

 His other directing credits include revivals of Someone Who'll Watch Over Me at the New Ambassadors Theatre in London, Noël Coward's Present Laughter, with Rik Mayall, George Bernard Shaw's John Bull's Other Island at London's Tricycle Theatre, and Eric Schlosser's Americans at the Arcola Theatre.
 He has also directed plays in the US and Romania.